 Air quality, heat, noise.
-Those are the three environmental variables that affect the wellbeing of people living in cities the most.
-Yet, those are also hyperlocal, fast-pace changing phenomena hard to snapshot.
+Those are the three environmental variables that affect the well-being of people living in cities the most.
+Yet, those are also hyperlocal, fast-paced changing phenomena hard to snapshot.

-Instead of relying on fixed sensors, the projects makes uses of scheduled (e.g. buses, trash trucks) and non-scheduled (e.g. taxis) vehicles that are equipped with a custom-designed, solar-powered sensing nodes.
+Instead of relying on fixed sensors, the projects make use of scheduled (e.g. buses, trash trucks) and non-scheduled (e.g. taxis) vehicles that are equipped with custom-designed, solar-powered sensing nodes.
 Building an opportunistic sensing platform that can be deployed and configured on-demand we provide cities with denser spatiotemporal data about the urban environment, enabling decision-making and fostering public engagement on environmental issues.

 Anjomshoaa, A., Duarte, F., Rennings, D., Matarazzo, T., deSouza, P., Ratti, C. (2018).
 City Scanner: Building and Scheduling a Mobile Sensing Platform for Smart City Services.
 IEEE Internet of Things Journal

 Anjomshoaa, A., Mora, S., Schmitt, P., Ratti, C. (2018).
 Challenges of drive-by IoT sensing for smart cities: City Scanner case study.
 Proceedings of the The 7th International Workshop on Pervasive Urban Applications at ACM Ubiquitous Computing Conference, 2018

 Mora, S., Anjomshoaa, A., Benson, T., Duarte, F., Ratti, C. (2019).
 Towards Large-scale Drive-by Sensing with Multi-purpose City.
 IEEE 5th World Forum on Internet of Things.
 2019 // Best Paper Award